 - Violating the terms of a behavioural contract or sanction.

-- Failing to report a violation of the Residence Community Standards.
+- Failing to report a violation of the Residence Community Standards(RCS).

 Every individual has the right to an environment that, while safeguarding dissent, is free from interference and disruption.
 Every individual has the responsibility to not intimidate, interfere with, threaten or otherwise obstruct any activity organized by the University, including classes, or to hinder other members of the University community from being able to carry out their legitimate activities, including their ability to speak or associate with others.
 The laws of the land (municipal, regional, provincial and federal) will apply in residence at all times.
-This includes, but is not limited to any conduct or activity that is deemed to be inappropriate and/or unbecoming by peers, and/or the Department of Residences staff and the Residence Life staff.
+This includes, but is not limited to any conduct or activity which is deemed to be inappropriate by peers, Housing Services staff and the Residence Life staff.

 Any non-resident of Brock Residences is considered a guest.
 Students must accompany any visitors (guests and/or fellow residents from other areas) at all times.
-Students may only have guests for 6 nights per month, with no more than 2 guests on any occasion (i.e. do not invite groups of more than 2 friends to visit residence after 11pm or overnight at any one time).
-Guests may not visit for more than 3 nights in a row.
+Students may only have guests for six(6) nights per month, with no more than two(2) guests on any occasion (i.e. do not invite groups of more than two(2) to visit residence after 11pm or overnight at any one time).
+Guests may not visit for more than three(3) nights in a row.
 In the event of an extenuating circumstance, students may ask for permission from the Residence Life Coordinator to have a guest for more nights than indicated above.
-Students must be considerate of other students who share their living space while having guests and let their roommate/unit mates know when they will be hosting a guest.
+Students must be considerate of other students who share their living space while having guests and let their roommate/unitmates know when they will be hosting a guest.
 Guests must sleep in their hosts assigned living space and not in lounges or other common spaces.
 Students may not give their keys to a visitor or a guest.
 Guests may be restricted from and/or banned from residence at the discretion of the Manager, Residence Life.
 Please review the Overnight Guest Request page on our website for additional details.

 Arrival and movement of guests: Guests must be met by their residence host at the front entrance of the host’s residence (rather than inappropriately entering and wandering through residence in search of their host).
 Guests must be accompanied by their residence student host, and have their wristband on at all times during their visit.
-The Department of Residences reserves the right to remove a guest or revoke a students’ guest privilege.
+Housing Services reserves the right to remove a guest or revoke a students’ guest privilege.

 No Guest Periods: Students are not permitted to have any non-Brock residence guests during the following time periods: